-Just by running a business in the state of Ohio, you’ll also have to pay the Commercial Activity Tax.
-This is mandatory for all LLC’s in the state, regardless of what kind of business the company is involved in.
+You will also have to pay the commercial activity tax.
+This is mandatory for all LLCs in the state, regardless of what kind of business the company is involved in.
 If you plan on selling goods and products, you will need to register with the state regarding sales tax.
-The state will add a small percentage, currently around 7% depending on your county and zip code.
+The state will add a small percentage, currently around 7%, depending on your county and zip code.
 You will also need a vendor’s license in order to sell products to consumers in the state of Ohio.

 Every business needs some form of accounting services.
 If you’re a small startup, either yourself or someone on your staff will have to pull double duty and take on some of the accounting responsibilities.
 If you have the means to hire someone, do it.
-You’ll have peace of mind knowing that you have a reliable partner when it comes to keeping track of your business’s services.
+You’ll have peace of mind knowing that you have a reliable partner when it comes to keeping track of finances.

 You might also want to consider investing in accounting software.
 Most U.S. companies do the bulk of their accounting on the computer.
 These programs are designed to help you organize and easily share your business’s financial information.
 When it comes to storing and sharing important financial information online, you need to have some kind of cybersecurity in place.
 Otherwise, someone may hack your computer and pretend to conduct business on your behalf.
 If you don’t have a lot of financial dealings, you can probably save some money and get by with a simple Excel document.

-Now that you’re established a LLC in Ohio, you need to obtain the proper licenses and permits from the other forms of government including the federal government and your local county’s government.
+Now that you’ve established an LLC in Ohio you need to obtain the proper licenses and permits from the other forms of government, including the federal government and your local county’s government.
 Remember that every county is different.
 Contact your local Chamber of Commerce office for more information.
 Make sure that you’ve done your homework and contacted all three forms of government before you officially open your doors.
 You might also want to seek the counsel of a business consulting firm to make sure that you’ve complied with all the necessary rules and processes.

-If you’re hiring employees you need to get what’s known as Workers Compensation Insurance.
-This means that if one of your employees gets injured on the job, the insurance company will help pay for their recovery including medical bills.
+If you’re hiring employees you need to get what’s known as workers compensation insurance.
+This means that if one of your employees gets injured on the job the insurance company will help pay for their recovery.
 It’s your job as the employer to make sure that all your employees comply with the law.
-They must be legally able to work in the U.S. Paying employees under the table will only lead to disaster for both you and your new company.
+They must be legally able to work in the United States.
+Paying employees under the table will only lead to disaster for both you and your new company.